 Lewa (G1): Off the top of my head the figure comes with 34 pieces?
 I'm probably wrong but it's somewhere close.
 He retailed for $6.99 USD.
 He has a gear function which swings his right arm, limited poseability, is extremely similar in all aspects to the rest of the Toa in that wave being a near copy of them, and very little in terms of MOCing potential.
 His primary colours are green and lime green, with some black and light grey thrown in as well.

 Lewa, Master of Jungle (G2): He comes with 84 parts, most of which are standard CCBS material.
 Double that of his ancestor.
-He retailed for $14.99 USD, five dollars more than his grandpappy.
+He retailed for $14.99 USD, nine dollars more than his grandpappy.
 He has a gear function which swings both his arms, great poseability, a weapon repurposing similar to the Toa Nuva, is rather distinct from his Toa cohorts in that wave, and has a fair bit of potential in MOCing.
 His primary colours are that newfangled green you kids are all crazy about these days according to LEGO, keetorange, and silver.
 I don't know about you, but I know which one I'd be saving my tooth fairy money for.

 Now there's no way anyone could possibly justify G2's very loosely slapped-together story as being somehow on-par or better than G1's, even in the first two years.
 But people don't seem to want Bionicle, even if the sets are objectively better and reasonably fair with inflation in mind.
 No, people want a ten-year-long series of epics, preferably piggybacking as much as possible off the original.
 Think about it: if you hate G2, suppose G1 never happened.
 Suppose G2 was the first time you heard the word Toa.
 Would you still hate it as much as now?